sigongjoa/Voca-Slayer/docs/prompt_spec.md

 {
   "title": "String (Chapter Title)",
-  "content": "String (Story text with <b>tags</b>)", "quiz": {
+  "content": "String (Story text with <b>tags</b>)", "summary": "String (CRITICAL: A 3-sentence summary of this chapter to be used as context for the NEXT chapter.)", "image_prompt": "String (An English description of the current scene to generate an illustration.
+Style: Anime/Webtoon)", "quiz": {
     "question": "String (Related to this chapter)",
     "options": ["String", "String", "String"],